Longju: 1930s

 For various diplomatic reasons, the McMahon Line remained unimplemented for a couple of decades.
-It was revived in 1930s by Olaf Caroe, then Deputy Foreign Secretary of British India.
+It was revived in the 1930s by Olaf Caroe, then Deputy Foreign Secretary of British India.
 The notes exchanged between McMahon and Lonchen Shatra were published in a revised volume of Aitchison's Treaties and maps were revised to show the McMahon Line as the boundary of Assam.
 The Surveyor General of India made adjustments to the McMahon Line boundary "based on more accurate topographical knowledge acquired after 1914".
-But he left certain portions approximate as he did not have enough information.
+However, he left certain portions approximate as he did not have enough information.
 Scholar Steven Hoffmann remarks that Migyitun, Longju and Thagla Ridge (in Tawang) were among such places.

 The maps drawn from 1937 onwards show the boundary tend more towards the watershed near Migyitun than the original treaty map.
 The Dakpa Sheri mountain and the annual pilgrimage route are still shown entirely within Tibetan territory.
 But, at Migyitun, the border is immediately to its south, evidently putting Longju within Indian territory.
 This is the correct ethnic frontier, according to scholar Toni Huber.

 1950s

-After India became independent 1947, it slowly extended its administration to all the remaining areas of the North-East Frontier.
+After India became independent in 1947, it slowly extended its administration to all the remaining areas of the North-East Frontier.
 The Subansiri area was renamed Subansiri Frontier Division and officers were posted to remote areas.
 Schools and medical centres were opened.
-Verrier Elwin, an authority on Indian tribal communities, stated "wars, kidnappings and cruel punishments... have come to an end".
+Verrier Elwin, an authority on Indian tribal communities, stated "Wars, kidnappings, and cruel punishments... have come to an end".